What Port Does Sftp Use

 When you choose to switch from using port 22, you're effectively reducing your network's visibility to common attacks.
 It's important that any port chosen for SFTP avoids the reserved range and aligns with your security protocols.

-See also How to Use Google Takeout
+See also How to Report Accident on Google Maps

 Using a different port can complicate configurations slightly—firewall rules need adjustments, and SFTP clients must update their settings.
 However, this shift can greatly strengthen your system's defenses.
 SFTP runs smoother on a non-standard port, especially when balancing high availability with secure operations.